• Free shipping on all orders

 • Seizures or tremors

-If you suspect your cat (or dog) may have ingested marijuana products, take them to the vet for supportive treatment.
+If you suspect your cat (or dog) may have ingested marijuana products, take them to the vet immediately for urgent treatment.

 What Is CBD Oil Used For?